brendanlong/prince-of-the-dark-kingdom/src/book-3/chapter-06.md

 stayed where he was, unsure if his presence would be needed or welcomed at the moment, but close enough to hear most of what was said.

-""Bella, I want you and Larousse to go ahead to the school and check for any curses or traps that may have been laid.
+"Bella, I want you and Larousse to go ahead to the school and check for any curses or traps that may have been laid.
 I doubt anyone could get passed the castle's defenses, but I don't want to take any chances.
 Severus, I want you and the rest of the Hogwarts' staff to gather up the